yusun97/Sanctuary/README.md

 - Produce an alphabetical list (by name) of all of the monkeys housed in the Sanctuary.

 # Run the program using JAR
-JAVA 11 needed
-Use the JAR file in res folder
-Here is the JAR instruction https://www.jetbrains.com/help/idea/compiling-applications.html#run_packaged_jar
+JAVA 11 needed and please Use the JAR file in res folder Here is the JAR instruction https://www.jetbrains.com/help/idea/compiling-applications.html#run_packaged_jar
 - Create a run configuration
 - Execute the run configuration